sprsic/videoclub/README.md

 Resources folder contains application properties and also data.sql that will be inserted when application starts.

-There are also integration test for the business logic of the rental store, it would be nice to have more integration/unit tests.
+There are also integration test for the business logic of the rental store, currently are ignored data-set (needs more data for initial import), it would be nice to have more integration/unit tests.

 There is already init db script with sql that will prepopulate db in resources/data.sql with employee, customer, movie, genre, movie_genre